 Croquettes are the delicious fried Spanish snacks that I’ve raved about before, especially when I shared my favorite recipe for ham croquettes.
 Luckily, as a snack historically made from leftovers, the possibilities for croquettes are countless and I am going to make an effort to share more of my delicious croquette recipes on the Spanish food and recipes section of this blog.

-Try this Spanish recipe for a plate full of creamy cod croquettes that won’t disappoint.
+Try this traditional Spanish salt cod croquettes recipe for a plate full of creamy goodness that won’t disappoint!

 - 250 grams of salt cod